adammccartney/iChing/README.md

 ```

-will return a very simple graphical representation (in chars) to the console.
+will return a very simple graphical representation (of chars) to the console.